TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 1. Verify device is on same network as your computer/phone
 2. Check IP address shown on LED display
 3. Try pinging the device: `ping 192.168.x.x`
+4. Reboot the device (power cycle)
-4. Factory reset and reconfigure if needed
+5. Factory reset and reconfigure if needed

 ### Serial Monitor Debug